Şehzadebaşı Mehmet Camii

 Great for: Mosque, Ottoman Architecture, Mimar Sinan

-Şehzade was built in the mid 1500’s for Sultan Suleyman the Magnificent and later named after his favorite son and heir upon his death.
-While the overall blueprint of the building does not differ vastly from what had been a standard for some time, scale, ornamentation, and a more coherent overall composition of intricately stacked domes and semi domes centered upon one great central dome make Şehzade stand out as one of the greatest architectural achievements to be seen in Istanbul.
+Şehzadebaşı was built in the mid 1500’s for Sultan Suleyman the Magnificent; later named after his favourite son and heir upon the death of said son.
+While the overall blueprint of the building does not differ vastly from what had been the standard for some time, scale, ornamentation, and a more coherent overall composition of intricately stacked domes and semi domes centered upon one great central dome make Şehzade stand out as one of the greatest architectural achievements to be seen in Istanbul.

-Şehzade also benefits from hiding in the shadow of its more famous and therefore crowded sister; Süleymaniye.
-The fact that it is smaller, slightly further from the touristic center, and lacks a panoramic view means that Şehzade is comparatively tranquil set among green lawns and ancient plain trees. Şehzade, though similar to Süleymaniye, is different because is is finished with an incredibly high degree of ornamentation, the most of all of the works of Mimar Sinan.
+Şehzadebaşı also benefits from hiding in the shadow of its more famous and therefore crowded sister: Süleymaniye.
+The fact that it is smaller, slightly further from the touristic center, and lacks a panoramic view means that Şehzadebaşı is comparatively tranquil set among green lawns and ancient plain trees. Şehzadebaşı, though similar to Süleymaniye, is different because is finished with an incredibly high degree of ornamentation, the most of all of the works of Mimar Sinan.

 Make sure to wander the grounds of the mosque and see the madrasahs that surround it.
 Be sure to visit the ornate mausoleums behind the main body of the mosque as well.